merkelis-p/PSI1/README.md

 * Performance Tracking:
     * Mark assignments as completed.
     * Track grades or feedback for assignments.
-    * Overview of performance across subjects
+    * Overview of performance across subjects.
-    * Track invested time into the specific assignment
+    * Track invested time into the specific assignment.
-    * See your weekly progress
+    * See your weekly progress.

 * Data Backup and Export:
     * Option to backup user data.
-    * Export data in CSV or similar formats for external use.
+    * Export app data for external use.
+    * Export and import Calendar data in ICS format.